-- 3.4.3 Monies received from National Lottery Sales and Paypoint/Payzone facilities should be valued separately, in accordance with percentages detailed within Appendix 3 to this Practice Note. - 3.4.4 Kiosks used solely for receiving money for petrol sales will be reflected in the forecourt value. - 3.4.5 The value of the following items will be reflected in the values applied to the forecourt and shop and will not be the subject of any addition: - i) Toilets and related facilities. - ii) Meter cupboard.
+- 3.4.7 Kiosks used solely for receiving money for petrol sales will be reflected in the forecourt value. - 3.4.8 The value of the following items will be reflected in the values applied to the forecourt and shop and will not be the subject of any addition: - i) Toilets and related facilities. - ii) Meter cupboard. - iii) Normal parking, including customer spaces, sufficient for the purposes of the petrol forecourt and shop (but not car sales spaces).

-- iii) Normal parking, including customer spaces, sufficient for the purposes of the petrol forecourt and shop (but not car sales spaces). - 3.5 Rollover Car/Jet Washes - 3.5.1 Like forecourt shops, the valuation is based on the level of turnover generated by the Rollover Car and Jet Washes and the practice adopted by the actual occupier should be taken as indicative of that which would be pursued by the hypothetical tenant, in seeking to maximise overall profitability from the site, taking due account of competition in the locality. - 3.5.2 Determination of the hypothetical achievable rollover and car jet wash turnover levels should be based on actual turnovers achieved in the years leading up to2014, with the most relevant being the 2014 turnover. - 3.5.3 The valuation of Rollover Car Washes should be determined by reference to the table set out in Appendix 4 to this Practice Note.
+3.5 Rollover Car/Jet Washes

+- 3.5.1 Like forecourt shops, the valuation is based on the level of turnover generated by the Rollover Car and Jet Washes and the practice adopted by the actual occupier should be taken as indicative of that which would be pursued by the hypothetical tenant, in seeking to maximise overall profitability from the site, taking due account of competition in the locality. - 3.5.2 Determination of the hypothetical achievable rollover and car jet wash turnover levels should be based on actual turnovers achieved in the years leading up to and including 2021, with the most relevant being the 2021 turnover.
+Exceptionally, where the reliability of the 2021 figure is doubted, the valuer should use the data available to them to arrive at a hypothetically achievable turnover for the year 2021. - 3.5.3 The valuation of Rollover Car Washes should be determined by reference to the table set out in Appendix 4 to this Practice Note.
 Where the turnover generated is from more than one rollover car wash, a 10% reduction should be applied to the car wash value. - 3.5.4 The valuation of a Jet Wash/Washes should be determined by applying 17.50% to the turnover generated by the Jet Wash/Washes.
-There should be no reduction for multiple Jet Washes. - 3.6 Non-Forecourt Buildings (e.g. workshops, showrooms etc.) - 3.6.1 Non-forecourt buildings other than the shop, such as workshops and showrooms, are to be valued on the basis of local comparable evidence.
+There should be no reduction for multiple Jet Washes.